YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 # Apps documentation

+## Preamble

+To use the DNS-over-HTTPS/TLS/QUIC functionality, you need to enable it from your app's YunoHost configuration panel.

+If you're reading this using the YunoHost interface, you should already be in the right page: just click on the [AdGuard Home configuration](#/apps/adguardhome/main) option at the top of this text, toggle on "Activate DNS over HTTP/TLS/QUIC?" then "Save".
+Else, open The YunoHost Webadmin and follow this path: `Applications → AdGuard Home → AdGuard Home configuration`.

+From the command line interface: `yunohost app config set __APP__ main.options.dns_over_https -v 1`

 ## Android

 ### Built-in Private DNS

 Android offers a Private DNS feature starting its version 9 and above.
 This Private DNS setting will only work for DNS-over-TLS with Adguard Home, since DNS-over-HTTPS is limited to a couple of hardcoded providers.
+Make sure to have followed the instructions of the Preamble above.

 Android being available under various flavours depending on your phone manufacturer, the location of that setting can vary.
 It is generally along the lines of `Settings → Connections → More connection parameters → Private DNS`.